fczuardi/construction-game/scenes/README.md

 check on Godot the usage/instantiation of the isolated component/class/subscene.

-The goal is to bring the progress of the chaotic main game project into bite-sized reusable atoms that can be quickly tested and iterated on a more clean environment.
+The goal is to bring the progress of the chaotic main game project into bite-sized reusable atoms that can be quickly tested and iterated on cleaner environment.

 In other words: a lib of shareable/reusable components.